Neverball/neverball-docs/Curve.md

 Therefore, please be aware of the issue that a simple curve does not need to have all of the parameters entered from the header to recreate it, and that it could be potentially undesirable to do so.

-##NetRadiant Map Importing and Caching
+##Radiant Map Importing and Caching

-Some versions, perhaps all, of NetRadiant will create a copy of imported .map files in memory.
+Some versions, perhaps all, of Radiant will create a copy of imported .map files in memory.
 This only becomes a problem if you are trying to fine-tune a curve, and decide to over-write an existing .map file.
-If you import a .map into GtkRadiant, over-write the .map, and then try to import it again right away, you will get exactly the same .map that imported the first time.
-The curve program really has overwritten the .map with your new curve, but NetRadiant has somehow cached the first version of it.
+If you import a .map into Radiant, over-write the .map, and then try to import it again right away, you will get exactly the same .map that imported the first time.
+The curve program really has overwritten the .map with your new curve, but Radiant has somehow cached the first version of it.

-- **Solution 1**: Close your currently open map in NetRadiant, and then re-open it.
+- **Solution 1**: Close your currently open map in Radiant, and then re-open it.
 This somehow “resets” the caching behavior, and you can correctly import your new curve.

 - **Solution 2**: Give each curve a unique filename upon creation.
 You might try a xx-1, xx-2 approach to naming the curves – that way, you know the order in which they were created, and can reload an older version of your curve, if you change your mind about your latest version.